ZONESTAR3D/Upgrade-kit-guide/HOTEND/E4 4-IN-1-OUT Non-Mixing Color Hotend/example/readme.md

 ## ATTETION:
-Each time you print, you need to check whether the consumables are loaded to the initial position.
-Please refer to the figure below:
+Please refer to the below pictures to load filaments every time you print by E4 hotend.
+To check whether the filaments are loaded to the initial position.
 ![Pre-load filament](E4LoadFilament.jpg)

 ## Example 1.
 Retraction Testing